-Interest rates on short-term Treasury bills rose in Monday's auction to the highest levels since August.
+WASHINGTON (AP) — Interest rates on short-term Treasury bills rose in Monday's auction, with rates on three-month bills advancing to the highest level since late February.

-The three-month rate was the highest since three-month bills averaged 0.045 percent on Aug.
-8. The six-month rate was the highest since these bills averaged 0.08 percent on Aug.
-16.
+The three-month rate was the highest since three-month bills averaged 0.115 on Feb.
+27. The six-month rate was the highest since those bills averaged 0.150 on July 2.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, was unchanged at 0.11 percent last week, the same as the previous week.
+Separately the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, was 0.18 percent last week, up from 0.17 percent the previous week.